iterative/dvc.org/content/docs/studio/get-started.md

    that
    [the connection to your Git server has been set up](/doc/studio/user-guide/account-management#git-integrations).

-   To create projects from your GitHub repositories, you must install the Iterative Studio GitHub app.
-Refer to the section on [GitHub app installation](/doc/studio/user-guide/install-github-app) for more details.
+   To connect to your GitHub repositories, you must install the Iterative Studio GitHub app.

-   To create projects from repositories on your self-hosted GitLab server, you must first add a connection to this server and create a team.
 Refer to the section on
+   [GitHub app installation](/doc/studio/user-guide/install-github-app) for more details.

-   [self-hosted GitLab server support](/doc/studio/user-guide/install-github-app) for more details.
+   To connect to repositories on your self-hosted GitLab server, you must first add a connection to this server and create a team.
+Refer to the section on [self-hosted GitLab server support](/doc/studio/user-guide/install-github-app) for more details.